open-craft/openedx-deployment/docs/analytics/AWS_setup.md

 edX AWS Analytics Deployment
 ============================

-This document describes how to deploy the edX Analytics stack to the [Amazon Web Services](https://aws.amazon.com).
-We will be using [Ansible](https://www.ansible.com/) to automate deployment where ansible playbooks are available, but some manual setup is still required.
+This document describes how to deploy the edX Analytics stack to the [Amazon Web Services].
+We will be using [terraform] and [Ansible] to automate deployment where ansible playbooks are available, but some manual setup is still required.

 To deploy LMS/CMS, see [openEdx AWS deployment and upgrades](../aws-openedx/aws-deployment.md).